rdhadda/Dhaddas-Detailing/README.md

 8. The lower large image on the gallery page on the desktop view is out of alignment with the 4 images to the left of it.
 After I met with my mentor he helped me diagnose the issue.
 The container for the image had a max height set to 512px, which limited the size of the image.
 I've since removed this and the pictures are now aligned.

-### Known Bugs

-1. The required fields on my book now modal do not work.
-This is because I'm using the data-dismiss attribute on the book button, the book button also triggers the opening of the thank you modal.
-The data-dismiss attribute doesn't take the required attribute into account.
-This should hopefully be resolved using Javascript.
+9. The required fields on my book now modal did not work.
+This was the case because I was using the data-dismiss attribute on the book button, the book button also triggers the opening of the thank you modal.
+The data-dismiss attribute didn't take the required attribute into account.
+My mentor suggesting using JavaScript to overcome this issue.
+With my increasing knowledge of JavaScript, I overcame this obstacle by using an event listener and function.
+I was able to do this by using the code institute learning material and W3 school's tutorials for modals, in particular `$("#myModal").modal('hide')`' & `$("#myModal").modal('show')`.

 ### Testing User Stories